 What is WEA-PAC?
+40,000 educators!

 Our mission is to recommend and elect pro-public education candidates to office.
 WEA-PAC makes recommendations in races for statewide, legislative and local candidates.

 Why should I join WEA-PAC?

 Electing pro-education candidates helps us have pro-education policy makers, that support things like fully funding education, smaller class sizes, professional and competitive wages, collective bargaining rights, affordable health care, common sense testing.

 WEA-PAC membership is a great way to stay engaged